-Why participate in the Resilience Program?
+Why participate in the Resilience Training?

 In addition to learning strategies to promote emotional wellness and build resilience in all children, trained practices are invited to order the following free materials for program implementation: